Marc Jacobs: Personal life and causes

-Jacobs has an ongoing project entitled "Protect The Skin You're In", which has celebrities pose nude, with their breasts and frontal area covered, for T-shirts to raise awareness about melanoma; all sales benefit research at the NYU Langone Medical Center.
+Jacobs has an ongoing project entitled "Protect The Skin You're In", which has celebrities pose nude, with their breasts and frontal area covered, for T-shirts to raise awareness about melanoma.
+All sales benefit research at the NYU Langone Medical Center.
 Some of the celebrities who have posed include Miley Cyrus, Eva Mendes, Kate Upton, Victoria Beckham, Heidi Klum, Hilary Swank, Cara Delevingne, and Naomi Campbell.

+Jacobs began dating Brazilian public relations executive Lorenzo Martone in 2008.
+The couple became engaged in 2009, but eventually ended their relationship.

-On April 4, 2018, Jacobs proposed to his then-boyfriend, Charly Defrancesco, via a flash mob while in a Chipotle restaurant.
+On April 4, 2018, Jacobs proposed to Charly Defrancesco, via a flash mob while in a Chipotle restaurant.
 The flash mob did a routine to the song "Kiss" by Prince.
 They were married in New York City on April 6, 2019.

-The couple purchased a home in Rye, New York, in April 2019.
-The Westchester County home was designed by Frank Lloyd Wright and is known as the Max Hoffman House.
+From 2009 to 2020, Jacobs owned a 4,796-square-foot townhouse designed by Robert A. M. Stern in New York's West Village.
+In 2019, he and Defrancesco purchased the 6,000-square-foot Max Hoffman House, located in Rye, New York and designed by Frank Lloyd Wright.

+In 2026, Jacobs started a firestorm of backlash when he said in an interview he would dress murderer Luigi Mangione at trial, if presented with the opportunity.